Sport Áncash: Years in Peruvian top-flight

 Sport Áncash started its first season in the first division with many of its players from the Copa Perú and with Rafael Castañeda as coach.
-Its first year it finished 6th in the aggregated table as the best team not qualified to an international tournament.
+That first year it finished 6th in the aggregated table as the best team not qualified to an international tournament.
 2006 was not a good year for the club which had to fight to avoid relegation for most of the year.
-They should have been relegated anyway because of inscription problem with its squad members were it not for a questionable amnesty granted by the Peruvian Football Federation.
+They should have been relegated anyway because of inscription problem with their squad members were it not for a questionable amnesty granted by the Peruvian Football Federation.

 2007 was the best year for the club.
 Sport Áncash finished 3rd during the Torneo Apertura and 6th during the Torneo Clausura only three points away from the tournament champion.
 Over all it finished 3rd in the league which qualified it for the first international tournament in its history, the 2008 Copa Sudamericana alongside Universitario de Deportes.

 During 2008 the club finished 12th during the Torneo Apertura which saw the coach Jose Torres sacked.
 With the help of Antonio Alzamendi, Sport Áncash was able to fight for the Torneo Clausura and finish 3rd and 6th in the aggregated table only staying away from another international tournament by goal difference.

 In 2009 the club was not able to save itself from relegation by finishing 15th in the new 16 teams tournament only one point away from the 14th place occupied by Alianza Atletico.
 By this time the club owners started accumulating a massive debt which would later bring the club's down fall.